Poor box

 Contemporary mite boxes are usually made of cardboard and given out to church congregations during the Lenten season.
 The mite boxes are collected by the church, and the donations are given to the poor.
 Mite boxes are popular with children because they can fill them with small change, teaching them the principle of giving alms to the poor.
 The Mite box promotes the spirit of contributing based on the intent to help others, and not on the monetary amount.

 History

 The origin of the mite box is very old.
-In 2 Kings 12:9, the priest Jehoiada bored a hole in the lid of a chest and placed it near the first altar, however this was to fund maintenance rather than alms.
+In 2 Kings 12:9, the priest Jehoiada bored a hole in the lid of a chest and placed it near the first altar.
+However, this was to fund maintenance rather than alms.

 Pope Innocent III, at the end of the twelfth century, allowed some mite boxes to be placed in churches so that the faithful people could at any time dispose their alms.

 Many Catholic parish churches in Ireland have two collection boxes, one "for the church" and the other "for the poor".
+The Irish lower courts also have a court poor box, where a judge can direct a defendant to make a donation to a charity in lieu of a conviction.

 Mite

-The term mite, according to the dictionary, is defined as any of the following:
+The term mite, according to the Webster’s New World College Dictionary, 4th Edition, is defined as any of the following: